Optical probing of phononic properties of a tin-vacancy color center in diamond: Introduction

-Among the G4Vs, the negatively charged tin-vacancy center in diamond (SnV), the third heaviest in the group-IV, has demonstrated better coherence properties at a given temperature \cite{GuoArxiv2023} compared to lighter SiVs \cite{Pingault2017NatCom} and germanium-vacancy centers \cite{Siyushev.2017}.
-The heavier dopant atom results in a large ground state splitting ${\sim830{\rm~GHz}}$ that is advantageous for the coherence properties of the spin states in the lower branch \cite{Jahnke2015NJP}.
-In particular, it allows coherence times not limited by phononic processes at cryogenic temperatures of few K \cite{rosenthal_microwave_2023,GuoArxiv2023,Debroux2021PRX} for the SnV spin, in contrast with the mK temperatures required by SiVs \cite{Sukachev2017PRL, Becker2018PRL}.
+Among the G4Vs, the negatively charged tin-vacancy (SnV) center in diamond, the third heaviest in group IV, has demonstrated better coherence properties at temperatures around 1 K \cite{Guo2023PRX} compared to lighter SiVs \cite{Pingault2017NatCom} and germanium-vacancy centers \cite{Siyushev.2017}.
+The heavier dopant atom results in a large ground state splitting ${\sim850{\rm~GHz}}$ that is advantageous for the coherence properties of the spin states in the lower branch \cite{Jahnke2015NJP}.
+In particular, already at cryogenic temperatures of roughly 2 K, the SnV spin coherence times are not limited by phonon processes \cite{rosenthal_microwave_2023,Guo2023PRX,Debroux2021PRX}, in contrast with the mK temperatures required by SiVs \cite{Sukachev2017PRL, Becker2018PRL}.
 Furthermore, although the Debye-Waller factor is slightly reduced in comparison with the SiV (${\sim60}\%$ \cite{Goerlitz2020NJP} instead of ${\sim70}\%$ \cite{Neu2011NJP}), also as a consequence of the dopant size, higher quantum efficiency is expected due to reduced coupling to thermal processes \cite{Iwasaki2017PRL}.

-These properties pinpoint SnVs as a favorable platform for integrated photonic quantum information processing \cite{parker_diamond_2023, clark_nanoelectromechanical_2023}.
+These properties pinpoint SnVs as a favorable platform for integrated photonic quantum information processing \cite{parker_diamond_2023, clark_nanoelectromechanical_2023,Li2024Nature}.
 Understanding the decoherence dynamics of the SnV color centers, however, is imperative for developing more efficient techniques for coherent control.
 Therefore quantifying the phononic processes constitutes an important benchmark for the performance of G4V qubits.

+Directly measuring ultrafast events on the order of picoseconds, at which these phononic processes occur, in the time domain is challenging in terms of both control (pulse generation and synchronization) and photon detection jitter.
+A route to circumvent this is therefore to resolve these in the frequency domain instead, where transition rates show up in the form of resonance linewidths.